Republican Agriculture-Rural Development-FDA Funding Bill Cuts Funding Back to 2006 Level

 The 2024 funding bill:

-• Slashes Women, Infants, and Children (WIC) by $500 million.
+• Slashes the Women, Infants, and Children program (WIC) by $800 million, on top of underfunding the cash value vouchers noted above.

 • Blocks FDA from acting on important tobacco issues – banning menthol cigarettes and flavored cigars and limiting the nicotine in cigarettes.